mraggi/FuzzyLogicEcology/README.md

 We are in the process of making all this available as a web service.
 If you are interested, let us know.
 We'll work faster and we'll be more motivated if we see there is some interest.

 #### Installing dependencies in debian/ubuntu/mint
-For example, to install in debian/ubuntu, do `sudo apt-get install build-essentials libboost-all-dev cmake git eigen3`
+For example, to install in debian/ubuntu, do `sudo apt-get install build-essentials libboost-all-dev cmake git eigen3 libpng`

 #### Installing dependencies in arch/chakra/manjaro
 In a terminal, type:
-`sudo pacman -S cmake boost git eigen3`
+`sudo pacman -S cmake boost git eigen3 png++`

 ### Installing
 After the dependencies are satisfied, just do the usual cmake dance: